Albuquerque Academy

-Albuquerque Academy is an independent, co-educational day school for grades 6-12 located in Albuquerque, New Mexico, United States.
-It is accredited by the Independent Schools Association of the Southwest and the New Mexico State Department of Education.
-Albuquerque Academy is also a member of the National Association of Independent Schools.
-It has routinely ranked among the Top 150 private high schools in the United States, peaking at #5 in 2015.
-It is not to be confused with Albuquerque High School, the first high school established in Albuquerque, which was originally named Albuquerque Academy.
-Albuquerque Academy comprises three different divisions: the 6-7 division, the 8-9 division, and the 10-12 division.
+Albuquerque Academy is an independent, co-educational day school for grades 6-12 in Albuquerque, New Mexico.
+The school is accredited by the Independent Schools Association of the Southwest and the New Mexico State Department of Education, and is also a member of the National Association of Independent Schools.

+The school has routinely ranked among the top 200 private high schools in the United States, peaking at #5 in 2015.
+Albuquerque Academy comprises three different divisions (groups of grade levels): the 6-7 division, the 8-9 division, and the 10-12 division.

 History

 Albuquerque Academy was founded in 1955 as The Academy for Boys in the basement of a small Albuquerque church by William B. S. Wilburn.
 The school was eventually moved into a facility that is today used by Sandia Preparatory School.
 In 1965, the school moved to its current site in northeast Albuquerque.

-Between 1957 and 1964, the Academy received a large tract of undeveloped land north of Albuquerque, part of the Elena Gallegos Land Grant, from the Albert G. Simms family.
+Between 1957 and 1964, the academy received a large tract of undeveloped land north of Albuquerque, part of the Elena Gallegos Land Grant, from the Albert G. Simms family.
 The western portion (from Wyoming Boulevard to the Rio Grande) was sold to finance the creation of the current campus and the first endowment fund, and the present campus was created in the middle of the tract.
-The land east of the campus, reaching to the crest of the Sandia Mountains, was sold later in a series of deals.
-First the section from the campus to Juan Tabo Boulevard was sold to create a second trust.
+The land east of the campus, reaching the crest of the Sandia Mountains, was sold later in a series of deals.
+First, the section from the campus to Juan Tabo Boulevard was sold to create a second trust.
 Later, the City of Albuquerque attempted to facilitate a deal to sell the remainder to the Bureau of Land Management by putting up a parking garage as collateral.
-The deal fell through and the Academy became the garage owner while still retaining the area.
+The deal fell through, and the academy became the garage owner while still retaining the area.